Here are a couple of Q&As on how to learn abstract words, and how to fix common grammar mistakes when learning a new language.

 A: Write, write, write.
 At your level, it’s how you figure out exactly where your ‘fossils’ are.
 Routinely write out a 5-minute journal in German and submit it to Lang-8.com.
 Get your correction and put it in Anki as a fill-in-the-blank-type card wherever you make a mistake.
 Get a daily Anki habit going.

-The program will automatically focus on the more difficult stuff, because you’ll make more mistakes with it, and so you’ll see those cards more often, and it should pretty quickly replace your bad habits with good ones.
+The program will automatically focus on the more difficult stuff because you’ll make more mistakes with it, so you’ll see those cards more often.
+And it should pretty quickly replace your bad habits with good ones.

 Enjoy what you're reading?